Front-Desk Workflow Support for Ontario Dental Clinics

 3. 03

-When a slot opens up, you have hours — not days — to fill it.
-Without a fast follow-up loop, chair time goes to waste.
+When a slot opens up, the window to fill it is short.
+Without a fast follow-up process, chair time can go to waste.

 4. 04